socketsupply/sockets.sh/src/docs/faq.md

 In its current state, Web3 is not decentralized.
 The ecosystem relies heavily on centralized cloud providers like AWS for infrastructure.
 This is an economic disadvantage and in most cases a barrier to entry.
-However, apps built with Socket’s P2P capabilities can be 100% decentralized, absolutely no servers are required.
+However, apps built with Socket’s P2P capabilities can be 100% decentralized, and absolutely no servers are required.
 They can be fully autonomous, aligning directly with the mission of the web3 community.